rotunda-uvap/uvapweb/content/exhibits/modern-language-association-2024/index.md

   - Author's Corner with Mary Caton Lingold, author of AFRICAN MUSICIANS IN THE ATLANTIC WORLD
   - Author's Corner with Ewan Jones, author of THE TURN OF RHYTHM
+  - Author's Corner with Jason R. Marley, author of DIFFICULT READING
 related_staff:
   - Angie Hogan
   - Beth Colón